 Typically, business logic requires performing several operations.
 Sometimes it needs to be sequential, but other times it is possible to run it asynchronously.

 Not long ago, we were challenged to implement reporting of the loan status changes to our partner.
 We checked the code and noticed that similar functionality had been done before.
-The approximate sequence diagram of this solution is presented below:

-It looks pretty straightforward because it’s fully synchronous.
+It sounds pretty straightforward because it’s fully synchronous.
 It means operations are executed one by one.
 In this particular business case, we don’t need to wait for all responses and block the user interface.
 But it also has its disadvantages:

 Probably you have already noticed that in this example we’ve lost the biggest advantages of Microservices architecture, along with the exact purpose and sense of its use.
 This solution continuously becomes less reliable and fault tolerant.
 High levels of mutual dependencies would escalate quickly.
 Based on this analysis, we’ve decided to make some investment and design this process in an asynchronous way.